Historical gate Long Ya Men

 Source: Department of Statistics, Singapore

-We can see the steep decline of Chinese dialects in 1980, which can be largely attributed to the Speak Mandarin Campaign.
-As for Malay, it seems that it has remained relatively stable, but it should be noted that languages such as Bugis, Javanese and Boyanese has fallen in favour of Malay.
-The use of English has even grown more sharply since the introduction of the Speak Good English movement in 2000.
-Lastly, for Tamil, it has also remained largely stable over the years, similar to Malay.
+We can see the steep decline of Chinese dialects in 1980, largely due to the Speak Mandarin Campaign.
+Malay has remained relatively stable, although languages like Bugis, Javanese, and Boyanese have declined in favour of Malay.
+English use has grown sharply since the Speak Good English movement started in 2000.
+Tamil has also remained largely stable.

 Map of Singapore